 For a traditional procession, we got a guide here to help you plan.
 If you’re having a religious wedding ceremony, you might need to follow a specific tradition.

-Speak to you and your partner’s families to determine if there are specific requirements or orders regarding the procession.
+Speak to you and your partner’s families to determine specific requirements or orders regarding the procession.
 As mentioned earlier, give you and your partner a chance to learn more about the ceremony(ies) to help you plan.

 Certain ceremony officiants will usually provide you with paperwork to go over and decide which is best for you and your partner.

 These are essential to determine the timings and will have a great impact on your wedding timeline.
-Ensure to choose the right things accordingly that will enable you to stay within your booked times, both for the ceremony and reception.
+Ensure to choose the right things accordingly to enable you to stay within your booked times, both for the ceremony and reception.

-If you would like to incorporate or create a new tradition, speak to your officiant on navigating and integrating this seamlessly into the existing program.
+If you would like to incorporate or create a new tradition, speak to your officiant about navigating and integrating this seamlessly into the existing program.

 There are also specific details that might need to be considered depending on the tradition, religion, and custom; check these details with the officiant and have a coordinator or a point-person on the day of your wedding to ‘manage’ and ensure that these are not forgotten.

-PRO TIP: If possible, have your officiant do a welcome to the guests and provide them of ‘what to expect’ from the ceremony that is about to happen.
-This will invite more guests to participate (if necessary), and perhaps be more present as the ceremony is happening.
+PRO TIP: If possible, have your officiant welcome the guests and provide them with ‘what to expect from the ceremony that is about to happen.
+This will invite more guests to participate (if necessary) and perhaps be more present as the ceremony is happening.